garden-io/garden/docs/using-garden/workflows.md

 ## Workflows and the Stack Graph

-Unlike _modules_, workflows stand outside of the Stack Graph.
+Unlike _actions_, workflows stand outside of the Stack Graph.
 They cannot currently depend on each other, and nothing in the Stack Graph can reference or otherwise depend on workflows.

 ## Examples